rtek1000/DDS-915-DIY/README.md

 - PID type temperature control is used

-- The biggest consumption of resources is the OLED display (0.96 inches) operating with a clock of 400kHz on the I2C bus.
+- The biggest consumption of resources is the OLED display (0.96 inches) on the I2C bus.

 ### Hardware